mozg4D/Tiny-Agent/README.md

-Computer use AI app. uses Gemini 3 run TinyAgent.exe to see the interface
+Computer use AI app. uses Gemini 3.

+Run TinyAgent.exe to see the interface